-To dynamically choose a boot device for the current start up sequence, follow these steps:
+To dynamically choose a boot device for the current startup sequence, follow these steps:

-- Open the Select Boot Device menu by turning on or restarting the computer, and then pressing f9 while the "F9 = Boot device menu" message is displayed in the lower-left corner of the screen. - 2.
-Use the arrow keys to select a boot device, and then press enter.
+- 1. Open the Select Boot Device menu by turning on or restarting the computer, and then pressing esc while the "Press the ESC key for Startup Menu" message is displayed at the bottom of the screen. - 2.
+Press f9. - 3.
+Use a pointing device or the arrow keys to select a boot device, and then press enter.

-Your preferences go into effect immediately.
+Your changes go into effect immediately.